Ratiem/the-ultimate-europe-quiz/README.md

   - No errors were found when passing through the official [(Jigsaw) validator]
   ![CSStesting](https://github.com/Ratiem/the-ultimate-europe-quiz/blob/main/assets/images/css-testing-page.png)

-- JSHint
+- JS Validation
-  No warnings were found when passing through the office [(JSHint) validator] -
+  JSHint was used to check validity of the JavaScript code used for the website and no warnings were found.
+  3 unused variables were found in the list of variables, however these varibales have been declared in the functions -
 - LightHouse Report Viewer
  ![Lighthouse](https://github.com/Ratiem/the-ultimate-europe-quiz/blob/main/assets/images/lighthouse-testing.png)